problame/rc64/README.md

 ## TODOs

-Notes from the final presentation

-- [ ] SDC instruction
-- [ ] run the "klaus" 6502 test suite
-  - failure is encoded by a self-jumping instruction (the tightest loop you can get)
-  - success??? => ask C++ group
 - [ ] check ASL behavior: on the real hw, it writes to memory twice:
   - once original value
   - then ASLed value